 The social media platforms I focus on to promote my business are Twitter, Pinterest, and LinkedIn.
 I use each of them for different reasons.

-• Pinterest is my go-to place to promote my blog posts.
+- Pinterest is my go-to place to promote my blog posts.
 If you want to learn more about how to use Pinterest to promote your blog, I recommend Pinteresting Strategies.
-This ebook was written by a blogger who grew her website page views from 0–200K through using Pinterest!
+This course was created by a blogger who grew her website page views from 0–200K using Pinterest!

 RELATED CONTENT: 3 Reasons Why Editors Should Tweet

 Networking should be part of your overall marketing strategy.
 As well as networking with potential clients it can also be beneficial to network with other editors.